0

 Work Hard – Play Hard

 If you work without rest, you will burn out.
 If you rest without work, you will become slothful.
 Working and resting well make a person productive, wise, and worth emulating.
 It is a beautiful dichotomy of wholeness—two components that lead to a contented life.
 The automobile industry illustrates this dynamic duo of work and rest.
-You have probably heard that it’s not wise to buy a car that someone built on a Monday or Friday, though I’m not sure how you would know when it came down the production line.
+You have probably heard that it’s not wise to buy a car that someone built on a Monday or Friday, though I’m unsure how you would know when your car came down the production line.

-The theory suggests that if a person builds a car on those two days, they are either recovering from the past weekend or looking forward to the next one.
+The theory suggests that if a person builds a car on those two days, they are either recovering from the past weekend or looking to the next one.
 This cynical take follows the instincts and habits of our society.
 The culture’s view of rest can be summarized by the term “living for the weekend,” where the average worker works hard during the week and plays hard on the weekend.
-The result is a lack of enjoyment of work and rest because of a misunderstanding of their interrelatedness and codependency.
+The result is dissatisfaction and no enjoyment of work or rest due to a misunderstanding of their interrelatedness and codependency.

 Weekend Rest Theology

-The effect on the restless person’s soul is incremental discontentment that motivates him to try harder to find fulfillment elsewhere, a pursuit that will never satisfy him.
+The residual effect on the restless soul is incremental discontentment that motivates him to try harder to find fulfillment elsewhere, a pursuit that will never satisfy.
 He may go to inexhaustible lengths to fill the God-shaped void in his life.
 This “weekend theology of rest” is the religion of hedonism.
-In his view, work becomes the necessary evil that finances self-seeking pleasure.
-Work is the means to the end rather than a part of a worldview that should bend toward enjoying and glorifying God in all things (Matthew 6:33; 1 Corinthians 10:31).
-This work hard, play hard hermeneutic is a disjointed view of life that spawns perpetual dysfunction.
-There is an inverted ingrownness to this kind of thinking that uses people, places, and things for self-seeking benefits.
+In this view, work becomes the necessary evil that finances self-seeking weekend pleasure.
+Work is the means to the end rather than a part of a worldview that moves toward enjoying and glorifying God in all things (Matthew 6:33; 1 Corinthians 10:31).
+This worldly work hard, play hard hermeneutic is a disjointed view of life that spawns perpetual dysfunction.
+There is an ingrownness to this kind of thinking that uses people, places, and things for self-seeking benefits.

 • What is your theology of rest?
-When discussing resting, do you include working rigorously in your discussion?
+When discussing rest, do you include working rigorously in your discussion?

 • Are you a restful person?
 I’m not merely speaking of time away from work.
-Is your soul at rest?
-How is your soul?
+Is your soul at rest while at work?

 Rick's Books on Amazon